 Cliffedge Marketing provided Sunkist with periodic performance reports to assess the performance of their retail media campaigns, cross-referencing with sales data from the Sunkist team to determine campaign success.
 Among many of the impressive results, Sunkist was excited with these KPIs:

-- 3x the expected Redemption Rate on digital coupons with Kroger for bagged fresh citrus
+- 3x the expected Redemption Rate on digital coupons for bagged fresh citrus

-- 2x-4x the average Click Thru Rate across four digital ad campaigns with GroundTruth
+- 2x-4x the average Click Thru Rate across four programmatic ad campaigns

 Master the Art of Retail Media Campaigns with a Free Brainstorm